gesiscss/UnSexistifyIt/README.md

 npm install
 ```

-- Make sure Mongo is running on tour system.
+- Make sure Mongo is running on your system.
 How to run MongoDB on [Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#run-mongodb-community-edition), [OSX](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#run-mongodb), and [Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#run-mongodb-community-edition)

 - To start the project, run
 ```bash
 npm start
 ```
-- Navigate to http://localhost:5000/ in your browser to play the game
+- Navigate to http://localhost:3000/ in your browser to play the game